-A combination of Jewels of Kerala and magical Northern India.
-This tour will showcase the best-known cities such as Cochin, Periyar, Kumarakom, Agra, Delhi, and Jaipur.
+This tour is a combination of Jewels of Kerala and North India.
+It will showcase the best-known cities such as Cochin, Periyar, Kumarakom, Agra, Delhi, and Jaipur.

 At a glance

 |Day 1||Welcome to India.
 Transfer Cochin Airport to hotel|

 |Day 3||Depart for Periyar followed by a sanctuary tour|

 |Day 4||Continue to Kumarakom & enjoy the backwaters|

 |Day 5||Return to Cochin for flight to Delhi|

 |Day 6||Morning tour of Delhi and travel to Agra|

 |Day 7||Visit the world famous Taj Mahal and Agra Fort|

 |Day 8||See Fatehpur Sikri before arriving in Jaipur|